allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 ...
 ```

-Notice that I'm using ```-z``` flag so that trace file will be compressed and I'm also prefiltering data so only events
+Notice that I’m using ```-z``` flag so that trace file will be compressed and I’m also prefiltering data so only events
 related to nginx process will be captured. ```-s``` flag determines how many bytes of buffer will be captured on I/O
 events (like reading from or writing to file).

-In this example I'm particularly interested in [open](http://linux.die.net/man/2/open) syscall to see what files have
+In this example I’m particularly interested in [open](http://linux.die.net/man/2/open) syscall to see what files have
 been “touched” by web server and how many times.
-I would like also to export directory of the file, it's filename and
+I would like also to export directory of the file, its name and
 event timestamp in JSON format.
 Here is how it can be achieved:

 ```